akikito0/notes/nutrition.md

 - **Egg** - raw, [do not mix with sugars](https://twitter.com/Grimhood/status/1285170461165277187)
 - **Sauerkraut** - gut health
 - **Kefir** - gut health
-- **Milk** - preferably unpasteurized, high fat, goat milk
+- **Milk** - preferably unpasteurized, high fat, possibly even goat milk if locally available
 - **Fruit**
-  - No smoothies or juices.
+  - No smoothies or juices; we are made to consume fruits _whole_.
   - Choose fruits depending on what micronutrients you are lacking in your diet.
 For instance, citrus fruits are high in vitamin C, pineapple is high in vitamin C and manganese.